 MUHKAMÂT – محكمات

-From the root of حكم which literally is: Firm.
-Strong.
-Tight.
+From the root of حكم which literally is firm, strong, tight.
 The one that is firm and strong.
 Muhkamât is the plural of muhkam.

 The âyahs that have an explicit and decisive meaning and do not need to be interpreted.
 The sarîh orders and prohibitions that cannot have another meaning.
 On the contrary to mutashabihât, they never need to be expounded.

-“There are two aspects to the idea expressed as: "Al-Qur’an Al-Hakîm's mysteries are not known; mufassirs have not understood its haqiqah."
-And those who say this are of two groups.
+The idea expressed as "The mysteries of Al-Qur’an Al-Hakîm are not known; mufassirs have not understood its haqiqah." has two aspects.
+And those who say it are two groups.

-The First are the people of haqq and the meticulous ‘ulamâ.
-They say: "The Qur'an is an unending, inexhaustible treasury.
-In addition to submitting to and accepting its nass and muhkamât, each age also receives its share of its hidden haqiqahs, in the form of a supplement; it cannot trespass on the share of another which is concealed."
-Yes, that is to say, as time passes more of Al-Qur’an Al-Hakîm's haqiqahs are unfolded.
-Not, Hâsha and Kallâ!
-1 causing doubt concerning the apparent Qur'anic haqiqahs which Salaf as-Sâlihîn have expounded.
-For îmân in them is necessary; they are nass, definite, fundamental, and basic.
-Through the decree, عَرَبِىٌّ مُبِينٌ 2 it states that its meaning is clear.
-From beginning to end, the Ilahî address revolves around those meanings, corroborates them and causes them to reach the degree of being evident.
-Not to accept those authoritative meanings suggests, Hâsha! denying Janâb-i Haqq and insulting the Hazrat Prophet's understanding.
-That is to say, those authoritative meanings have been taken successively from the source of Prophethood by continuous links like a chain.
+The First is the people of haqq and the meticulous ‘ulamâ.
+They say: "The Qur'an is an unending and inexhaustible treasury.
+Together with submitting to its nass and muhkamât and accepting them, each age receives its share from the hidden haqiqahs of the Qur'an, in the form of complements; it does not harm the hidden share of another."
+Yes, it means that more haqiqahs of Al-Qur’an Al-Hakîm unfold as time passes.
+It is not — Hâsha and Kallâ!
+1 — to cause doubt concerning the explicit haqiqahs of the Qur'an, which the Salaf as-Sâlihîn have expounded.
+Because having îmân in them is a necessity.
+They are nass, definite, fundamental and pillars.
+Through the decree عَرَبِىٌّ مُبِينٌ 2 , the Qur’an informs that its meaning is clear.
+From beginning to end, the address of Allah revolves around those meanings, corroborates them and causes them to reach the degree of being evident.
+Not to accept those meanings, which are nass, suggests — Hâsha summa hâsha! —denying Janâb-i Haqq and insulting Hazrat Prophet's understanding.
+It means that those nass meanings have been taken from the source of Prophethood by continuous links like a chain.
 Ibn Jarir al-Tabarî, through continuous links like a chain with authentic transmissions, related all the meanings of the Qur'an to the source of Prophethood and wrote his significant and great tafsir in that way.

-“If you were to ask: The Qur'an is one of the dharûriyyah of religion, yet there has been dispute over its meanings?
+If you say: While the whole Qur'an is one of the dharûriyyah of religion, there have been differences of opinion over its meanings?

 The First: This is Allah's Word.

 The Second: The meaning intended by Allah with that word is the haqq.
 It is kufr to deny these two.

-The Third: Its intended meaning is this.
+The Third: The meaning intended by Allah is this.